mochi-hpc/mochi-doc/docs/source/abtio/01_init.rst

        :language: cpp

 More advanced tuning and configuration options can be controlled using the :code:`abt_io_init_ext` function rather than :code:`abt_io_init`.
-It accepts a json-formatted configuration specifier that supports the following parameters:
+It accepts a json-formatted configuration specifier that supports the following parameters.

 .. code-block:: c